 Figure C shows the total number of convictions by judicial district (N=21,240).
-The districts with the most DWI convictions were District 10 (Wake County, n=1,415) and District 9, 9B (Franklin County, Granville County, Person County, Vance County, and Warren County, n=1,143).
+The districts with the most DWI convictions were District 10 (Wake County, n=1,415) and District 9, 9B (Franklin County, Granville County, Person County, Vance County, and Warren County, n=1,143), accounting for a combined 12% of convictions in FY 2021.
 Additional information about DWI convictions by district and county can be found in Appendix C.

-Figure C: Convictions by Judicial District
+Figure C Convictions by Judicial District